-\textbf{Summary.} Overall, Android has many permissions that have no equivalent on iOS, and thus Android apps can \textit{appear} to be more privileged than their iOS counterparts, but on closer examination, the they are simply asking for permissions to access resources which are not restricted on iOS (e.g.~Internet access and network state).
+\textbf{Summary.} Android has many permissions that have no equivalent on iOS, and thus Android apps can \textit{appear} to be more privileged than their iOS counterparts, but on closer examination, they are simply asking for permissions to access resources which are not restricted on iOS (e.g.~Internet access and network state).
 Further, iOS apps showed substantially higher levels of cross-platform permissions that both Apple and Google deem as particularly dangerous and require user opt-in.
 This can be a reason for concern.
-Once a permission is granted, an app can access sensitive data anytime without the user's knowledge.
-There are a range of architectural differences between the platforms that might lead to increased permissions.
-One factor might be that Android allows for deeper integration between apps, through its powerful \emph{intent system}.
-Android apps can call specific functionality of other apps, and listen for return values.
-Similarly, Android apps have in the past been observed to use side channels to circumvent the permission system~\cite{reardon_50_2019}.
-By contrast, iOS only allows for very limited cross-app communication.
-This might mean that a higher number of dangerous cross-platform permissions on iOS might be positive for privacy, since it reflects higher encapsulation of apps.
+Once a permission is granted, an app can usually access sensitive data anytime without the user's knowledge.